ossf/allstar/manual-install.md

      optOutStrategy: true
    action: [choose action]
    ```
 You will need to choose the action you would like Allstar to take when a policy is violated: `log`, `issue`, or `fix`.
-See [Actions](readme.md#actions) for more information about each policy.
+See [Actions](README.md#actions) for more information about each policy.
 If you are unsure, we suggest using `issue` as a sensible default that can be changed later.
 For example:
    ```
    optConfig:
-     optOut: true
+     optOutStrategy: true
    action: issue
    ```
 Allstar is now configured on your organization.
 See [Policies](README.md#policies) for more details on all the additional configuration